opensecuritycontroller/community/development/osgi/osgi-dev.md

    This set is a minimal requirement to work properly in runtime.

->Note: Remember to ensure that `osc-control\bnd.bnd` is included if external lib from pom is added.
+>Note: Remember to ensure that `osc-control\bnd.bnd` is included if an external library from the POM file is added.
 Remember to also add a class from a package that is not included within the conditional package.